Victor-GuilhermeCN/TaxCalculator/README.md

 Version 0.7 - Creation of screens and correction of code errors.
 Creating GUI's for the user to use on screens.

+Version 0.8 - Refactoring the code.
+Refactoring the code to make it more efficient and readable

 -------------------------------------------------------------------------
 PT - BR